fmxsh/tot-ontology/README.md

 Identity starts with "X is..."

 The _thing_ IS, by all its parts and properties, the culminating emergence.
 Without the category "identity", there is just emergence as structure, but no definitive clarification that that is what the thing _is_.
 "Identity" clearly states what of its constitution makes its total identity.
 Identity thus is the totality of the structure constituting the thing.

-Identity: Identity is the definition of the thing, as has emerged from a things constitution and properties, in alignment with the purpsose of the thing.

-Identity: The _emergence_ is the thing that is the result of the constitution and properties of the _thing_ in alignment with the purpose

-Identity: we don’t impose identity, we perceive it emerging from structured difference (our constitution, properties etc) and relevance(relevance = as related to purpose).

 **What about purpose?**